 Your device provides summary information about your therapy use each time therapy is turned off.
 The first screen displays your "3 Night Summary."
 It shows your nightly usage for the last 3 sleep sessions (measured in 24 hour periods, ending at noon each day).
-The most recent session is displayed in the right hand bar, labeled with the number of hours slept.
-A green bar indicates that you slept more than 4 hours, and a yellow bar indicates less than 4 hours of use.
+The most recent session is goal is 21 "good nights" of use.
+This screen provides a simple way to track your progress.
+The screen will stop displaying when you reach the goal, or after the first 90 days of use has passed, whichever comes first.